RESEARCH STARTER

 One of the most famous cases of Cold War espionage became known in the early 1950s, when US intelligence uncovered that American communists Julius and Ethel Rosenberg had provided secrets about the United States' atomic bomb to the Soviet Union during the 1940s.
 For committing espionage and treason against their country, the Rosenbergs were executed in 1953.
 In 1957, a lengthy FBI investigation revealed that Rudolf Ivanovich Abel, who had been living and working in the United States, was a Russian spy assigned to collect nuclear secrets and provide them to the Soviets.
 The FBI had been alerted to Abel after investigating the origin of one of his hollowed-out coins, in which he received tiny encrypted messages from his contacts in the Soviet Union.
 Such cases of espionage were common during the duration of the Cold War, which ended when the Soviet Union fell in 1991.

 Although espionage has long been part of military and political history, the subject became a mainstay of Western fiction after World War II.
-During the 1950s, the pervasiveness of the Cold War gave rise to the now popular genre of spy fiction, epitomized in the novels of authors such as John le Carré and Ian Fleming, who created James Bond, one of the most famous fictional spies.
-Today, nations around the world continue to practice espionage.
+During the 1950s, the pervasiveness of the Cold War gave rise to the now-popular genre of spy fiction, epitomized in the novels of authors such as John le Carré and Ian Fleming, who created James Bond, one of the most famous fictional spies.
+Today, nations around the world continue to practice espionage and use counterintelligence to attempt to limit espionage and other intelligence threats.

 Bibliography